scratch-api/scratch-api.github.io/docs/index.md

 You can make contributions [by opening a pull request on GitHub](https://github.com/scratch-api/docs/pulls) or using the 'edit this page' button towards the top right

 The docs are licensed under [MIT](https://github.com/scratch-api/docs/blob/main/LICENSE)

+!!!
+Note

+  This website contains a fork of the [scratchattach wiki](https://github.com/TimMcCool/scratchattach/wiki), which is licensed under MIT as well, in the SA-Wiki section.